Konrad Adenauer: Leader in Cologne

 Heinrich Hoerle: Zeitgenossen (contemporaries).
 A 1931 modernist painting with mayor Adenauer (in grey) together with artists and a boxer.

-As a devout Catholic, he joined the Centre Party (Deutsche Zentrumspartei or just Zentrum) in 1906 and was elected to Cologne's city government in the same year.
-In 1909, he became Vice-Mayor of Cologne, an industrial metropolis with a population of 635,000 in 1914.
-Avoiding the extreme political movements that attracted so many of his generation, Adenauer was committed to bourgeois decency, diligence, order, Christian morals and values, and was dedicated to rooting out disorder, inefficiency, irrationality and political immorality.
+As a devout Catholic, he joined the Centre Party (Deutsche Zentrumspartei or just Zentrum) in 1906 and was elected to Cologne's city government, in the same year.
+In 1909, he became Vice-Mayor of Cologne when his wife's cousin became the Mayor, an industrial metropolis with a population of 635,000 in 1914.
+Avoiding the extreme political movements that attracted so many of his generation, Adenauer was committed to bourgeois decency, diligence, order, and Christian morals and values, and was dedicated to rooting out disorder, inefficiency, irrationality, and political immorality.
+He did not fight in the First World War as he was in poor health, and was severely injured in a car crash in the summer of 1917.
 In 1917, he was unanimously elected as Mayor of Cologne for a 12-year period, and re-elected in 1929.
 By 1931 and whilst Mayor of Cologne, he was also acting Vice President of the German Colonial Society from 1931 to 1933 and said: "The German Empire must strive for the acquisition of colonies.
 There is too little room in the Empire itself for its large population."